New install acting strange: two wires swapped at install

 What fixed it

-We explained that the outdoor unit and every indoor unit were working correctly.
+The outdoor unit and every indoor unit were working correctly.
 The only fault was a wiring mistake made during installation.
 We moved the two crossed pairs back to their correct terminals at the outdoor unit.
 We then switched on each room one at a time.
 Every room now responded only to its own remote, with no cross-activation.
 We labelled each wire pair at both ends so the next service visit cannot repeat the mix-up.
 No parts were replaced, and no warranty claim was needed.

 Outcome